Chris35Wills/Chris35Wills.github.io/_drafts/2021-02-23-moving_window_functions.md

 ---
 Moving window operations across arrays

 Applying functions using moving windows are a common feature of geospatial data analysis and often exist "under the hood" of GIS software.
-If you've ever calculated a slope or aspect grid from a raster elevation dataset, then the program you've used has made use of a moving window processign oepration.
+If you've ever calculated a slope or aspect grid from a raster elevation dataset, then the program you've used has made use of a moving window processing operation.
 This is particularly relevant for the processing of raster datasets.

 Often, an analyst may find that they need to fine tune or create the specific function that will be used by the processing kernel (or across the cells that a moving window covers).
-Having a quick and effieicent way to do this makes it not only possible to apply any function you want across a dataset, but also to consider impacts of scale etc. The below example shows a simple case of doing this with python's `numpy` and `scipy` modules.
+Having a quick and efficient way to do this makes it not only possible to apply any function you want across a dataset, but also to consider impacts of scale etc. The below example shows a simple case of doing this with python's `numpy` and `scipy` modules.
 For those working in R, you should have a look at the `focal` function in the [raster package](https://cran.r-project.org/web/packages/raster/index.html).

 ## Numpy example